 Source Ingest

 Source ingest is the process of getting a repository's code into a form Vega can scan.
-The backend supports two intake methods: fetching from a Git URL and extracting a user-uploaded archive.
+It now runs as a dedicated asynchronous pipeline with its own worker and runner processes, separate from the scan pipeline.

 Intake methods

-- Shallow clones to avoid downloading unnecessary history
+- Shallow clone to avoid downloading unnecessary history

 - Authentication for private repositories (if credentials are configured)

-- Walking the source tree to build a file listing
+- Walks the source tree to build a file listing and CLOC metrics

 Zip/archive upload